kateincoding/simple_shell/README.md

 ### Compilation
 Your shell will be compiled this way:

+`cd simple_shell`
 `gcc -Wall -Werror -Wextra -pedantic *.c -o hsh`

 ### Testing

-Your shell should work like this in interactive mode:
+simple_shell works like this in interactive mode:

 ```
 $ ./hsh